SheanDK/logipuu_v1_backend/README.md

 INSERT INTO public.role_permissions (rooli_id, permission_id) VALUES (3, 29) ON CONFLICT DO NOTHING;
 INSERT INTO public.role_permissions (rooli_id, permission_id) VALUES (2, 29) ON CONFLICT DO NOTHING;
 INSERT INTO public.role_permissions (rooli_id, permission_id) VALUES (1, 29) ON CONFLICT DO NOTHING;

+****** 09-05-2025 *********

+Currently, the m3 and km columns in the kuorma table can be used with the initially assigned 'estimated' values from the office.
+Creating separate columns for the actual values entered by the driver is very good for data analysis and history tracking.

+ALTER TABLE public.kuorma
+ADD COLUMN actual_m3 NUMERIC(8, 2),
+ADD COLUMN actual_km NUMERIC(8, 2),
+ADD COLUMN completion_timestamp TIMESTAMPTZ;

+COMMENT ON COLUMN public.kuorma.actual_m3 IS 'The actual volume (m³) unloaded by the driver.';
+COMMENT ON COLUMN public.kuorma.actual_km IS 'The actual kilometers driven for the trip.';
+COMMENT ON COLUMN public.kuorma.completion_timestamp IS 'The exact timestamp when the driver marked the trip as completed.';